28vedant/VendorManagement-DjangoRestFramework/README.md

 ## Testing or Using the API endpoints.
 ## what is cUrl:
+Client URL (cURL) lets you exchange data between your device and a server through a command-line interface (CLI).
+By simply specifying a server URL and the data to be sent, cURL enables diverse request forms, much like API tools like Postman and Insomnia, but directly from your terminal.

 ## what is httpie:
 HTTPie (pronounced aitch-tee-tee-pie) is a command-line HTTP client.
 Its goal is to make CLI interaction with web services as human-friendly as possible.
 HTTPie is designed for testing, debugging, and generally interacting with APIs & HTTP servers